mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Noble (administrator) career.
 While the two branches are intertwined, their ranks are not interchangeable.
-When transferring from one branch to the other, the Traveller’s rank returns to 0 in the new branch, effectively starting a new career.
+When transferring from one branch to the other, the Traveller's rank returns to 0 in the new branch, effectively starting a new career.